teamputtygen/hn-docs/docs/introduction.rst

 from buyer organisations to test their applications, in the clouds, at scale, with their own data.

-Development during this phase will be incremental, such that we can start testing early, to provide buyers with early access to the functionality so that they can provide constructive feedback.

 Actors
 ------

 The primary users of the hybrid cloud platform will be researchers who want to analyze large datasets.
 However, there are many other actors involved to make the platform useful.
-To be as exact as possible in the component descriptions and in the “user stories” that will drive the implementation and testing of the platform, we have identified the full set of actors in Table 1.
+To be as exact as possible when describing interactions with the platform, we have identified the full set of actors:

 Researcher
     A person from a Buyers Group organization who analyzes scientific